xiongbo010/xiongbo010.github.io/_pages/research.md

 ### Research Interests

-Humans understand the world by establishing entities, concepts, and their mutual relationships.
+Humans understand the world by establishing entities, concepts, and their mutual connections.
-My research aims to teach machines to "understand" how the world is interconnected.
+My research aims to understand human knowledge and teach machines to "understand" how the world is interconnected.
 To achieve this, I am conducting fundamental research in two primary areas:

 ###### Graph/relational machine learning